Bhojpuri cuisine: Ramnavami

 Another major festival of the region.
 A night before this festival, women cook kheer, puri, dal-puri, and gulgula.
 After worshipping the next morning, these are eaten as offerings throughout the whole day.

 Sattuani / Sattua Sankranti

 This festival falls on Mesh Sankranti.
 A sattuani thaali is prepared on this day, which includes foods with cooling properties like sattu ka panna, aam ka tikora, kakkdi (cucumber) with roasted jeera powder and rock salt, and alsi ki chutney.
 A cup of jirwani (buttermilk) also accompanies the sattuani thaali.

 Janmashtami

 This occasion is linked with special laapsi of singhara (chestnut) and khas-khas (poppy seeds).

 Hartalika Teej

 A day before the festival, women dedicate their whole day in preparing perukia.
 On the day of the festival, they offer this dessert and fruits to the god and after worshiping, it is eaten as an offering.
-It can be eaten for several days as it doesn't require preservation or refrigeration.
+It can be eaten for several days as it does not require preservation or refrigeration.